 Once he and his family decided to leave New York City and live permanently at their tranquil farmhouse in Maine was the author able to find literary inspiration in the simple life.
 It was there that he eventually wrote the award-winning children's classics Charlotte's Web, Stuart Little, and later, the acclaimed Trumpet of the Swan.

 In remembrance of E.B.
-White's birthday, we look at some fun facts about the writer in his own words.
+White, we look at some fun facts about the writer in his own words.

 On how he was inspired to write 'Charlotte's Web'